routingblog/arbitration/content/docs/problems.md

 [^labourlawless1]: Levinson, A. R., O’Connor, E. O., & Skiba, P. M. (2021).
 Is Labor Arbitration Lawless?
 Florida State University Law Review, 48(2), 443. https://ir.law.fsu.edu/lr/vol48/iss2/4 pp 447-448

 [^1]: Arbitrators were more likely to cite to external authority if at least one party was represented by an attorney or if the arbitrators working through an arbitration service provider. [^labourlawless1]

+[^xu1]: Xu, A. (2022).
+Reconsideration of Forced Arbitration in Data Privacy Legislation.